There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 How Much Fish Oil Should I Give My Dog?

-It’s important to make sure you get the correct fish oil dosage to maximize health benefits for your dog.
-We LOVE Welactin Canine as it is specifically formulated for dogs and has a convenient dosing scoop to correctly measure the amounts.
+We LOVE Welactin Canine omega 3 supplement for dogs as it is specifically formulated for dogs and has a convenient dosing scoop to correctly measure the amounts.

 If your dog is suffering from arthritis or other joint pain, your veterinarian may recommend increasing their dosage.
 Adding omega-3 fatty acids to your dog’s diet helps provide balance while acting as a natural anti-inflammatory.